phstc/phstc.github.com/_posts/2014-08-17-quick-and-dirty-simple-ruby-profiler.md

 As Ruby is so awesome, there is a super easy way to find slowness in our code.
 I'm calling it a profiler, but nothing fancy, just a super simple hack to measure the methods execution time, no [memory, complexity etc measurements](https://en.wikipedia.org/wiki/Profiling_(computer_programming\)).

 Let's do it!
 Go to your special production host, the one you use to test in production (testing like a boss).
-We know, everybody have a production host which is used for badly things.
+We know, everyone has a production host which is used for bad things.

 Paste the snippet below in something available to the class scope you want to profile.